-The PA2000 consists of four field-replacable power modules with two amplifiers in each module.
-If a module fails, it may be replaced while the unit continues to operate (at a reduction in output power).
+The PA1000 consists of two field-replacable power modules with two amplifiers in each module.
 Each of the paralleled amplifiers is protected by a 10 ampere fast-acting fuse.
-When a fuse opens, the indicator light next to it comes illuminates and built-in redundancy allows the unit to continue operation.
-The fuse can be replaced while the unit is operating.
-Fuses 1 and 2 represent amplifiers 1 and 2 on the top left module.
-Fuses 3 and 4 represent amplifiers 3 and 4 on the top right module.
-Fuses 5 and 6 represent amplifiers 5 and 6 on the lower left power module.
-Fuses 7 and 8 represent amplifiers 7 and 8 on the lower right power module.
+When a fuse opens, the indicator light next to it illuminates.
+Fuses 3 and 4 represent amplifiers 1 and 2 on the top right module.
+Fuses 7 and 8 represent amplifiers 3 and 4 on the lower right power module.